-Rock garden iris are adorable and delicate.
-Adding these to your rock garden can add charm and delight.
+Rock garden iris are adorable and delicate, and adding them to your rock garden can add charm and delight.
 Learn more about planting rock garden irises and their care in this article.

 How to Plant Rock Garden Iris